MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/generate-promotional-codes.md

-﻿---
+---
-Description: You can generate promotional codes for an app or add-on that you have published in the Microsoft Store.
+description: You can generate promotional codes for an app or add-on that you have published in the Microsoft Store.
 title: Generate promotional codes ms.assetid: 9B632266-64EC-4D62-A4C4-55B6643D8750
 ms.date: 10/31/2018